iquasere/reCOGnizer/README.md

                         Number of maximum identifications for each protein.
                         Default is 1.
   --tsv                 Tables will be produced in TSV format (and not EXCEL).
+  --remove-spaces       BLAST ignores sequences IDs after the first space.
+                        This option changes all spaces to underscores to keep the full IDs.
+  --keep-sequences      Protein sequences from the FASTA input will be stored
+                        in their own column.
+This produces considerably larger files.
   -v, --version         show program's version number and exit

 required named arguments: